 If you have mild, uncomplicated gastritis, your symptoms probably will improve after only a few days of treatment.

 - Don't smoke.

 - If you drink alcohol, do so in moderation.
 Most experts recommend that women limit alcohol use to no more than one drink a day and that men have no more than two drinks a day.

 - If you take an NSAID to treat a medical problem, and the medicine upsets your stomach, stop taking the medicine and speak with your doctor.

 If you have mild, uncomplicated gastritis, you may need to:

-Use medications to decrease stomach acids.
-You may try over-the-counter antacids (such as Maalox, Mylanta, Tums or generic forms) or an H2 blocker (Tagamet, Zantac, Pepcid and generic equivalents).
+- Use medications to decrease stomach acids.
+You may try over-the-counter antacids (such as Maalox, Mylanta, Tums or generic forms) or an H2 blocker, such as cimetidine, famotidine, or nizatidine.
 H2 blockers also are available in prescription strength.
-Proton pump inhibitors such as omeprazole (Prilosec), esomeprazole (Nexium), lansoprazole (Prevacid), and pantoprazole (Protonix) are the strongest acid blockers, but are usually more expensive.
+Proton pump inhibitors (PPIs) are even stronger acid blockers.
+Some, such as omeprazole and lansoprazole, are available without a prescription.
+Stronger PPIs can be prescribed by your doctor.

 This approach should help you begin to feel better within a few days, with maximum results after a week or two.